 Authored by: Dr. Landry, DVM, DACVIM, Neurology

-Portland Veterinary Emergency and Speciality Care (PVESC) is a multi-speciality veterinary center.
-We have been serving Maine for more than thirty years.
-PVESC provides expert speciality and emergency care for your pet — and peace of mind for you.
-We work in partnership and veterinary practices throughout New England to step in when more advanced care is needed.
+Portland Veterinary Emergency and Speciality Care (PVESC) has been serving Maine for over thirty years.
+At PVESC, we offer expert multi-specialty and emergency care services for our patients and peace of mind for our clients.
+We work in partnership with veterinary practices throughout New England to step in when more advanced care is needed.

 Core Values